Military Saves Blog

 Tips, advice, and the latest news from the savings world.

-By Alecia D. Blair, Military Saves Communications Project Manager, AFC® Candidate, FINRA Foundation Fellow
+By Alecia D. Blair, Military Saves Communications & Outreach Manager, AFC® Candidate, FINRA Foundation Fellow

 As a new recruit after basic training, there's a lot to learn about your branch of the military, job or MOS (military occupation specialty), and first duty station.
 How well (and how quickly) you learn these skills can impact your military career.

 Here are some numbers that might surprise you: Millennials now make up the largest generation—83.1 million "Generation Y" 18 to 34-year-olds are entering the workforce and joining our armed services.
 And millennials—21 to 34-year-olds—hold an estimated $1.1 trillion of the country's $3.6 trillion in consumer debt.

 By the USAA Educational Foundation

 Deployment: It’s a basic fact of military life.
 It’s also one of the most challenging situations a military family can face.
 Lives and living situations change.
 Family routines are interrupted.
 Finances may be altered.

 By Corrinne McKenna, AFC®